TorchLean API

 5. train a decoder head to reconstruct the original image vector.

-This is still intentionally small: one transformer encoder block and a linear pixel decoder rather than a large asymmetric MAE decoder.
+The architecture uses one transformer encoder block and a linear pixel decoder rather than a large asymmetric MAE decoder.
 The important pieces are the MAE pieces exercised by the example: image patch masking, patch embedding, transformer tokens, and reconstruction of the original image.

 Command name used in error messages and CLI output.